Coenzyme B

-Importance of Coenzyme B in Methanogenesis
+Importance of coenzyme B in methanogenesis

 Coenzyme B is an important component in the terminal step of methane biogenesis.
 It acts as a two electron-donor to reduce coenzyme M (methyl-coenzyme) into two molecules a methane and a heterodisulfide.
-Two separate experiment that were performed, one with coenzyme B and other without coenzyme B, indicated that using coenzyme B before the formation of the methane molecule, results in a more efficient and consistent bond cleavage.
+Two separate experiments that were performed, one with coenzyme B and other without coenzyme B, indicated that using coenzyme B before the formation of the methane molecule, results in a more efficient and consistent bond cleavage.